nguyensjsu/sp22-202-team-8/README.md

 ### Description
 - This project is built in Greenfoot IDE and the main language we used is Java.
 The goal of this project is that we want to build a game for users to play with their family or friends during the Covid pandemic.

 - This game supports single player mode and dual players mode, each player have three hit points.
-You need to avoid obstacles and shot them to gain scores.
+You need to avoid obstacles and shot back to gain scores.
 As you destroy more obstacles, the game becomes more difficult.
 Try to survive in space and get a higher score!
 ### Feature Set
 - Support both single player mode and dual players mode
 - Support player-to-player rescue in dual players mode